What specializations does the School of Nursing offer in the master's program?

 A student is allowed to transfer up to 1/3 of the total required credit hours for a degree from unclassified status or from another university.
 Students who wish to transfer a course from another university will be required to submit a transcript showing successful completion of the course, as well as a course syllabus so we can determine equivalency.
 Students are STRONGLY encouraged to submit a syllabus for a potential transfer course PRIOR to taking it.
 Students must earn a grade of A or B in order for a course to be accepted from unclassified status or from another university.

-Each Master’s student must complete a Terminal Project in order to graduate.
+Each master's student must complete a Terminal Project in order to graduate.
 The Terminal Project consists of completion of an electronic portfolio during the program, writing a synthesis project in the final course, and presenting an oral presentation at Graduate Student Presentation Day.
-See the Terminal Project Guidelines on the School of Nursing website for more details:
+See the Terminal Project Guidelines on the School of Nursing website for more details.
+However, this project may change in 2015-2016.

-Prospective master’s students are encouraged to contact the Office of Student Financial Aid at 618-650-3880 to discuss funding options.
+Prospective master's students are encouraged to contact the Office of Student Financial Aid at 618-650-3880 to discuss funding options.
 Any grant or scholarship opportunities that become available through the School of Nursing will be announced to students via email.
-Additional funding opportunities are available through the University Graduate School (http://www.siue.edu/graduate/).
+Additional funding opportunities are available through the University Graduate School.

-Prospective students are welcome to meet with Tina Noto, Graduate Academic Advisor, to discuss the specializations offered and the admission process.
-Please call 618-650-3930 or email email@example.com to set up an appointment.
+Prospective students are welcome to meet with Ali Willoughby, Graduate Academic Advisor, to discuss the specializations offered and the admission process.
+Please call 618-650-3930 or email firstname.lastname@example.org to set up an appointment.